bcgsc/NanoSim/README.md

 ```

 **transcriptome mode**
 If you are interested in simulating ONT transcriptome reads (cDNA / directRNA), you need to run the characterization stage in "transcriptome" mode with following options.
-It takes a reference transcriptome and a training read set in FASTA or FASTQ format as input and aligns these reads to the reference using minimap2 (default) or LAST aligner.
+It takes a reference transcriptome, a reference genome, and a training read set in FASTA or FASTQ format as input and aligns these reads to the reference using minimap2 (default) or LAST aligner.
 User can also provide their own alignment file in SAM or MAF formats.
 If the SAM file is provided, make sure that is MD flag in the SAM file.
 The output of this is a bunch of profiles which you should use in simulation stage.

 __transcriptome mode usage:__
 ```